-Anypoint Connectors enables easy integration of MuleSoft applications with third-party APIs and standard integration protocols.
-They are used within application's flow to send and receive data via a protocol or specific API.
+Anypoint Connectors enable easy integration of MuleSoft applications with third-party APIs and standard integration protocols.
+They are used within application’s flow to send and receive data via a protocol or specific API.
 Few basic connectors are already bundled with Anypoint Studio, and apart from these a large library of additional connectors are available for download from MuleSoft Connectors Library site.
 Most of the Connectors are available by default at no cost and few premium connectors are licensed.
 Anypoint Connector DevKit provided by MuleSoft enables to create custom connectors.

 Advantages of custom connectors

 - Could be reused at all integration points to that system